sumingyd/OpenCore-Legacy-Patcher/README.md

 * You can however reinstall macOS with this patcher and retain your original data

 Note 2: Currently OpenCore Legacy Patcher officially supports patching to run macOS Big Sur through Ventura installs.
-For older OSes, OpenCore may function however support is currently not provided from Dortania.
+For older OSes, OpenCore may function however support is currently not provided from sumingyd.

 * For macOS Mojave and Catalina support, we recommend the use of [dosdude1's patchers](http://dosdude1.com)